codeking4u/book-my-flight2/README.md

 # Finding Shortest Flight Path API

 This API helps you find the shortest route between two airports using their IATA or ICAO codes.
-As a bonus it also gives you alternative paths and also helps to find where you can do ground hops within 100kms distance.
+As a bonus, it also gives you alternative paths and also helps to find where you can do ground hops within 100kms distance.

 ![image](https://github.com/user-attachments/assets/49bb93bf-4daf-487a-8b81-e6e6404e072d)